-Where a staff member employed by SGS College and its subsidiaries raises a health and safety problem related to work with asbestos, the college will:
+Where a staff member employed by the College raises a health and safety problem related to work with asbestos, the college will:

-- take all necessary steps to investigate the circumstances - take corrective measures where appropriate - advise all staff employed by SGS College and its subsidiaries of actions taken with regard to contractors we will ensure that prior to engaging any contractor they are competent and that any works are carried out safely.
+- take all necessary steps to investigate the circumstances - take corrective measures where appropriate - advise all staff employed by the College of actions taken.

-Where a problem arises relating to the condition of, or during work on, asbestos-containing material, the staff employed by SGS College and its subsidiaries must inform the Site Facilities Co-ordinator and in the case of an accident or emergency, respond quickly to ensure effective treatment.
+Where a problem arises relating to the condition of, or during work on, asbestos-containing material, the staff employed by the College must inform the Site Facilities Coordinator and in the case of an accident or emergency, respond quickly to ensure effective treatment.